Our Mission, Our Values, and Student Learning Outcomes:

 We seek not only to help student writers, but to create an excellent educational experience for our consultants.
 In our training courses, English 4930: Consulting Writing in a Multimedia World and Honors 4820, consultants are expected to advance as academic writers, communicators, and professionals.
 Additionally, our mentoring program pairs experienced consultants with new consultants so that they can share methods and strategies.

 Who We Are

-Our consultants are SLU graduate and undergraduate SLU students, or instructors here at SLU, who are dedicated to serving their fellow student and learning more about writing.
-Staff consultants apply and are trained before they become consultants.
+Our consultants are graduate and undergraduate SLU students, or instructors here at SLU, who are dedicated to serving their fellow students and learning more about writing.
+Consultants apply and are trained before they become consultants.
 They learn about best practices in writing consultation, the different ways people write, and how to talk about writing with others respectfully and productively.

 When it comes to peer consulting, the consultant and the writer play different, but equally important roles.
 Peer consulting is special in that it gives you, the student, an opportunity to voice your priorities, ideas, and concerns.
 It can be a time to think aloud, organize thoughts, and ask questions.
 There is not always time to ask these kinds of questions in a classroom and our consultants are here because they are good listeners as well as good writers.

-University Writing Services faculty help train new consultants and offer our returning Staff consultants opportunities for further professional development.
+University Writing Services faculty help train new consultants and offer our returning staff consultants opportunities for further professional development.
 When we look for new faculty we look for instructors dedicated to the improvement of writing and the instruction of writing.
-Our Director, Alex Wulff, teaches the consultant training course, English 493.
+Our Director, Alex Wulff, teaches the consultant training courses, English 493 and Honors 482.
 It is our job to look for ways we can continually improve our service to the SLU community.